ackintosh/ray/README.md

 We aim for a simpler implementation, by narrowing down the functions.

 - Implemented for macOS
-- Runs for Pyrmont testnet
+- Runs for Kiln testnet
 - Simplicity over multifunctionality

 ## Getting started